-I am thrilled you have chosen Waterloo Schools for your child's education!
-As I begin my third year as the Superintendent of Waterloo Schools, I am excited for the opportunity to work with students, parents, the community, and our 1700-plus employees.
+I am absolutely thrilled you have chosen Waterloo Schools for your child's education!
+As I begin my fourth year as the Superintendent of Waterloo Schools, I am more excited than ever for the opportunity to work alongside our incredible students and parents, supportive community, and our 1,700-plus dedicated employees.